Toafu/Genshin-Impact-Reminders/README.md

 Join the Discord server with this link: https://discord.gg/JpUuxQRxnV

 ## What Makes This Bot Run
-•Discord.js / Javascript
+Discord.js / Javascript
-•Heroku Deployment for Hosting
+Heroku Deployment for Hosting

 THIS IS CURRENTLY A WORK IN PROGRESS